Justin-W/drfunland/README.md

 Here is an overview of how to get the project running (from scratch) on a new dev environment.

 1. Follow the steps below **_EXACTLY_** as written for best results.
+2. Clone the project.
-2. Install the prerequisites (see the "Prerequisites" section below).
+3. Install the prerequisites (see the "Prerequisites" section below).
-3. Clone the project.
+   - *Note:* For OS X environments, you should be able to simply run the following to complete this step:
+        ```bash
+        cd <path_to_cloned_repo>
+        cd scripts
+        bash workspace.update.osx.sh
+        ```
 4. Follow the instructions in the "One-time setup" section (below).
    - Create the virtualenv.
    - Create the database.